DrewDahlman/gulpRails/readme.md

  - go to http://192.168.56.102

 The example uses the [Vagrant + Puppet Boilerplate project](https://github.com/DrewDahlman/vagrant-puppet-boilerplate)

-## Wins
- - Get to use bower for dependency management
- - CoffeScript linting and error catching
- - Sass Error catching
- - Get to use Browserify ( export and require )
- - Can still use gems for dependencies
- - You can modify your build process to suit your needs
- 	- Some projects have special requirements for compiling, with a build system such as gulp you have full control over how that process happens.

 ## To ignore or not to ignore?
 When working on a team you may find that you get conflicts between your compiled files such as app.js & app.css.
 Getting around this is easy and in fact there are two very viable options.